 Familiarise your child with this simple checklist to help them stay safe when crossing the road.

-- Stop with your toes behind the kerb or edge of the street.
+- Stop at the kerb or edge of the street.

-- Look right, left, right and behind you and in front of you for traffic.
+- Look left, right, left and behind you and in front of you for traffic.

 - Wait until no traffic is coming and begin crossing.

-- Keep looking, listening and thinking ahead for traffic until you have finished crossing.
+- Keep looking for traffic until you have finished crossing.

 - Walk, don’t run across the street.

-Building practical skills and confidence on the road, Level 1 and 2 Bikeability cycle training courses are currently available for children who live or go to school in Bournemouth.
-More information on how to book is available on our website.
+Building practical skills and confidence on the road, Bikeability cycle training courses are currently available for children who live or go to school in Bournemouth.
+More details of these courses and how to book is available on our website.